elonen/clapshot/doc/sysadmin-guide.md

 the Debian package contains a systemd service file that demonizes it, and config file `/etc/clapshot-server.conf` that is translated into the appropriate CLI options automatically.

 Server should be put behind a reverse proxy in production, but can be developed and tested without one.
-The server .deb package contains an example Nginx config file (`/usr/share/doc/clapshot-server/examples/`) that
+The client .deb package contains an example Nginx config file (`/usr/share/doc/clapshot-client/examples/`) that

  1. reverse proxies the server API (websocket),
  2. serves out frontend files (.html .js .css),